open-contracting/kingfisher-summarize/docs/users.rst

 Remove a user
 -------------

 #.
-Connect to the database used by Kingfisher Views, using the connecting settings you :doc:`configured earlier<config>`.
+Connect to the database used by Kingfisher Views, using the connecting settings you :ref:`configured earlier<database-connection-settings>`.
 For example, run:

    .. code-block:: bash